Battle of Pullalur

-The Battle of Pullalur was a battle fought between the Chalukya king Pulakesin II and the Pallava king Mahendravarman I in the town of Pullalur or Pollilur in about 618–19.
+The Battle of Pullalur was fought between the Chalukya king Pulakesin II and the Pallava king Mahendravarman I in the town of Pullalur (or Pollilur) in about 618–19.

 Causes

 The rapid expansion of the Chalukya Empire had resulted in the Chalukya annexation of the Vishnukundin kingdom.
 The Vishnukundins were allies of the Pallavas of Kanchi who were emerging as a major power in the 6th century AD.
 This embittered the Pallavas against them and a large number of battles were fought.

 Events

 In about 617–18, Pulakesin II invaded and annexed Vengi.
 After his success against Vengi, he proceeded southwards and confining the Pallavas to the area around Kanchi.
 The Pallava king Mahendravarman I met Pulakesin at the town of Pullalur or Pollilur, about nine miles north of Kanchi.
 In the ensuing battle, Mahendravarman is believed to have given Pulikesin II a devastating defeat.